 A full truckload (FTL) is one of the most common ways of moving freight over-the-road (OTR).
 A full truckload is moved by one truck.
-It then that takes the load from shipper to consignee, and is loaded on a dry van, which is a standard 53 foot trailer.
+It then takes the load from the shipper to the consignee and is loaded on a dry van, which is a standard 53-foot trailer.
 Full truckloads can range from a dry van trailer to a refrigerated trailer.
 This all depends on what is being moved and the carrier that is pulling it.

-A parcel shipment is the load that consists of smaller boxes.
+A parcel shipment is a load that consists of smaller boxes.
 Less-than-truckload (LTL) shipments are smaller than a truckload.
 Yet, they are not small enough to be a parcel.
 These three forms of OTR movement are the most commonly used in transportation.
-But, FTL is known as the most efficient and cost effective mode of domestic transportation.
+But, FTL is known as the most efficient and cost-effective mode of domestic transportation.

 Benefits of shipping FTL